 The Prophet Muhammad is both a messenger of God and a model for individual Muslims.
-Born in the city of Makkah (Mecca) on the Arabian peninsula in 570 CE, he was raised an orphan in his uncle’s house.
+Born in the city of Mecca on the Arabian peninsula in 570 CE, he was raised an orphan in his uncle’s house.
 He married an older woman, the widow Khadijah, for whom he had worked in the caravan trade.
 As a merchant, he was known by reputation as al-Amin, the trusted one.
 When Muhammad was forty years old, he had a profound experience that changed his life and ultimately established the Muslim faith.

-Muhammad and his family performed devotions each year on Mt.
-Hira, outside of Makkah.
+Muhammad performed devotions each year on Mt.
+Hira, outside of Mecca.
 One night during the month of Ramadan, Muhammad reported having a strange encounter while half-asleep in a cave.
 An angel commanded him, “Recite!”
 Twice Muhammad asked, “Recite what?”
 The third time the angel replied: “Proclaim!
 Recite!
 In the name of thy Lord and Cherisher, Who created man, out of a leech-like clot: Proclaim!
 And thy Lord Is Most Bountiful, He who taught (the use of) the Pen, Taught man that which he knew not.”
 (Surah 96:1-5, King Fahd trans.)
 Muhammad recited this and then awoke, feeling “as though the words were written on [his] heart.”
 He ran down the mountain, but he heard a voice from the sky: “Muhammad, you are the Messenger of God, and I am Gabriel.”
 Looking up, Muhammad saw an angelic form standing astride the horizon, repeating the message.